-Test name: Chromosome Breakage for Fanconi Anemia
+TEST NAME: Chromosome Breakage Studies for Fanconi anemia

-Test Information: Blood is exposed to Mitomycin C (MMC) and/or Diepoxybutane (DEB) which leads to an increased rate of chromosome breakage in patients with Fanconi Anemia.
+TEST INFORMATION: Blood is exposed to Mitomycin C (MMC) and/or Diepoxybutane (DEB) which leads to an increased rate of chromosome breakage in patients with Fanconi Anemia.
 Chromosome breakage after exposure to DEB is diagnostic for FA but cannot determine the Fanconi Anemia complementation group.
 Additional send-out testing would be necessary to determine a specific gene associated with the specific complementation group; there are at least 16 different genes known to be associated with FA.

-Pricing: Contact the laboratory billing staff for current costs
+PRICING: Contact the laboratory billing staff for current costs

-Additional links: Fanconi Anemia Test Procedure
+LINKS and REFERENCES: Fanconi Anemia Test Procedure